 I have to mention here that even though many malpresented babies (crown of the head is not down first) are sent directly for csection, this is because csection has been used so commonly in these cases, that many care providers these days no longer have the experience of delivering them vaginally.
-However, there are still care providers out there who are experienced and willing to deliver these babies.
+However, there are care providers out there who are experienced and willing to deliver these babies.
 If you do want to birth your breech baby vaginally, you may be lucky enough to track down a care provider willing and able to help you.

-So a little further explanation on the perceived ideal or so called optimal position…As mentioned above, this is for baby to be head down and facing the mother’s back (often with its back towards the mother’s left side – LOA – see medical terminology I have outlined in Part 2 of this Guide), with baby’s chin tucked in nicely to the chest and the crown (the smallest part of the head) aiming through the pelvis.
+So a little further explanation on the perceived ideal or so called optimal position…As mentioned above, this is for baby to be head down and facing the mother’s back (often with its back towards the mother’s left side – LOA – see the medical terminology I have outlined in Part 2 of this Guide), with baby’s chin tucked in nicely to the chest and the crown (the smallest part of the head) aiming through the pelvis.
 For malpositioned babies (head down but not in an ideal position), usually time is given for a woman to labour and see if baby will rotate.
 In many cases this doesn’t work and after a long labour a csection is suggested.
 Despite this, some women have a pelvis shape that lends itself easily to back to back or breech position anyway.
 So, if you do labour with a back to back or breech baby, it may be absolutely fine.

-Fetal positioning techniques, several of which were developed by chiropractors, gently relax and release tight ligaments and muscles, and balance the uterus, giving baby space to do the subtle movements it needs to and help align the smallest part of baby’s head with the pelvis so that baby’s route into the outside world is as easy and short as possible.
+Fetal navigation techniques, several of which were developed by chiropractors, gently relax and release tight ligaments and muscles, and balance the uterus, giving baby space to do the subtle movements it needs to and help align the smallest part of baby’s head with the pelvis so that baby’s route into the outside world is as easy and short as possible.
 The techniques can be fast acting, which is what happened to me in both my labours.